sandalle/minecraft_bigreactor_control/README.md

 When using actively cooled reactors with turbines, keep the following in mind:
 - 1 mB steam carries up to 10RF of potential energy to extract in a turbine.
 - Actively cooled reactors produce steam, not power.
+- You will need about 10 mB of water for each 1 mB of steam that you want to create in a 7^3 reactor.

 Features
 ----------------------------